Advice > Consulting

 • Recommendation

-In addition, at some point during your interview, you will be asked a creativity question.
-These are usually open-ended questions such as “what other areas should the company explore to increase its online sales?”.
+At some point during your interview, you will be asked a creativity question, i.e., an open-ended question such as “What other areas should the company explore to increase its online sales?”

 Finally, at the end of the case, your interviewer will ask you to make an overall recommendation for the company based on the analysis you have just carried out.